 Anhidrosis — sometimes called hypohidrosis — can be difficult to diagnose.
 Mild anhidrosis often goes unrecognized, and dozens of factors can cause the condition, including skin trauma and certain diseases and medications.
+You can inherit anhidrosis or develop it later in life.

 Treatment of anhidrosis involves addressing the underlying cause, if one can be found.